 Rental income tax

-Rental income tax is part of our yearly Australian tax return that you’ll need to submit to the ATO.
+Rental Property Guide is part of our yearly Australian tax return that you’ll need to submit to the ATO.
 It refers to any income you receive from the rental of properties.
 This specification isn’t just for long-term rentals.
 It includes short term holiday rentals and house shares, too.